 There are vast amounts of blogs preaching why an Office 365 migration is a must.
 Just one simple Google search similar to that of today’s title will attest to this.
 You could spend all day learning about the wonders of SharePoint collaboration or the amount of OneDrive storage that is issued per user (1TB!).

 However, sometimes the needs of a business can be simple.
 When you strip away all the features and functionality that comes with an Office 365 migration, it can boil down to just 3 elements that a consumer will have a genuine vested interest in: Productivity, Cost and Security.
-How will it improve us?
+Will it improve us?
 How much will it cost us?
 How secure is it?

 Let’s look at these factors and highlight how they are affected by a migration to Office 365.